sitegeist/fluid-components/Documentation/ViewHelperReference.md

 * `default` (optional): A default value that will be used in case an optional parameter was omitted.
 The default value can alternatively be defined in the `fc:param` tag content.

-Deprecation Notice: Please note that, while it is technically possible to use certain Fluid variables as well as ViewHelpers in the `default` argument, this feature should no longer be used.
-It will be removed in the next major version of the extension.

 #### Examples

 ```xml